 If the second case results in a certain rejection of the request, in the second case (ie forgetting the support) the INPI will ask you to correct the description via a hardware error correction (R612-36 CPI): a fee will be payable.

-Chapter 3.
-After delivery: content of the application as filed
+After delivery: content of the request as filed

 The content of the description is of course part of the application as filed (ex.
 Paris District Court, 3rd Division, 3rd Sect., June 27, 2000 or Court of Appeal of Paris, Pole 5, 2nd ch.
 December 20, 2013, RG No. 2012/14147).